 Dept of Ophthalmology, Army Hospital, New Delhi 110010

 Source of Support: None, Conflict of Interest: None

 Boparai M S, Sohi BK, Sohi A S. Waardenburg's syndrome.
 Indian J Ophthalmol 1979;27:21-2

 Van der Hoeve noticed the palpebral deformity in which there was a wide separation of the inner canthi, while the distance between outer canthi was normal.
 This combination resulted in blepharophimosis.
 Subsequently Halbertsma and Waardenburg associated the palpebral deformity with a number of ocular anomalies such as broad and high nasal bridge, hyperplasia of the medial part of the eyebrows, heterochromia of the iris, deafness, pigmentary disturbances in the body and retina and sometimes microphthalmos and its associated defects.
-This combination has been called the van der Hoeve-Halbertsma-Waardenburg syndrome More Details or more simply Waardenburg's Syndrome,.
+This combination has been called the van Der Hoeve-Halbertsma-Waardenburg syndrome or more simply Waardenburg's Syndrome,.

 Studying pedigrees extending from 2 to 6 generations Waardenburg showed that anomalies were hereditarily transmitted.
 Pandit reported this syndrome in an Indian family.
 This case reported by us is one more addition to the list.

 | Case Report|| |